TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/bash/index.md

 {% endraw %}

-Reverse String in Bash was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Bash](https://sampleprograms.io/languages/bash) was written by:

+- Abdus
 - Parker Johansen

-- Abdus
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 21 2019 17:52:55.
 The solution was first committed on May 09 2018 11:20:08.
 As a result, documentation below may be outdated.